 The Herdwick connection

-Among Beatrix Potter's published letters there is one from 1931 in draft form to an editor (presumably of a farming periodical).
+Beatrix Potter was a lady of letters, her correspondence was wide ranging and far reaching, and certainly not limited to her work as an author and illustrator.
+Among Beatrix Potter's published letters there is one from 1931 in draft form to an editor, presumably of a farming periodical.

 It concerns the death of a celebrated Championship-winning Herdwick ram called 'Saddleback Wedgewood' who had sadly passed away while on loan to Hill Top Farm.
 Here he had been busy helping to improve Beatrix's future Herdwick flock.

 Today the tenant at Hill Top Farm prides himself on maintaining a flock of quality Herdwick sheep.
 The farm is not actually classed as a fell farm because it has no access to any grazing on the open fell and so has no sheep which are 'hefted', ie flocks with generational knowledge of their own territory on the fell passed down from mother to lamb.

 Hill Top is a working farm and during the summer months you are unlikely to see Herdwick whilst visiting.
 At this time the sheep are out at their summer grazing amongst the bracken and rock of the farm's 'intake' land on the higher ground above Sawrey.

 Beatrix would surely agree that this is where they were bred to be, rather than being kept around Hill Top House, and that the sheep at Hill Top are a credit to the farmer.

 If you want to see Herdwick sheep, look out for them on the higher fells in summer and the fields in the valley bottoms in spring.